Racial generation gap: Investing in youth of color matters for our collective future.

 Grow an equitable economy: Policies to bridge the racial generation gap

-- Implement policies and investments such as equitable school funding, universal pre-K (also known as universal preschool), expanded free college programs that cover living expenses in addition to tuition costs, and cradle-to-career support systems to ensure all youth, including low-income children of color, can access the education and supports they need to succeed
+- Implement policies and investments such as equitable school funding, universal pre-K (also known as universal preschool), expanded free college programs that cover living expenses in addition to tuition costs, and cradle-to-career support systems to ensure low-income children of color can access the education and supports they need to succeed.

-- Plan for multigenerational communities that allow seniors to age in place while providing safe and healthy environments for families to raise children
+- Promote intergenerational programming and plan for intergenerational communities that allow seniors to age in place while providing safe and healthy environments for families to raise children.

 - Build intergenerational alliances, coalitions, and campaigns to advance policy changes for the benefit of the young, the old, and the "sandwich generation" caring for children and parents.

 - At the federal level, lower and/or eliminate tuition for higher education, eliminate current student loan debt for all, enact free healthcare for all, expand the National Family Caregiver Support Program to provide all caregivers with adequate support, and require all employers to offer paid family leave.

 The Geriatrics Career Development program helps New York City youth pursue careers in health care.
 This program annually helps 225 New York City youth from under-resourced schools in the Bronx and Manhattan pursue careers in health care.
 The program trains high school students to become health-care professionals with a focus on serving older adults.
 As part of the program, youth work directly with older adults in long-term care through paid internships, mentorship, and clinical training.
 Youth can earn up to five allied health-care certifications, so they can immediately find work and earn income while in college.
 Ninety-nine percent of the students in the program graduate high school and more than 150 have graduated from college.
 Learn more.